1988 Tour de France, Prelude to Stage 11

 The 1988 Tour de France was the 75th edition of Tour de France, one of cycling's Grand Tours.
-The Tour began in Pornichet with a prelude stage of team and individual time trials on 3 July, and Stage 11 occurred on 13 July with a mountainous stage to Morzine.
+The Tour officially began in Pontchâteau (stage 1 to Machecoul) on 4 July, and Stage 11 occurred on 13 July with a mountainous stage to Morzine.
 The race finished on the Champs-Élysées in Paris on 24 July.

 Prelude

+A prelude (also called preface) took place one day before the start of the Tour de France.
+It was a short unofficial race, mixing team time trial and individual time trial.